Dr Ian Biddle

 - Joao da Silva (PhD): Portuguese Music on Stage (late nineteenth-, early twentieth century

-- Richard Elliott, now a lecturer at Sussex University
+- Richard Elliott, now a member of staff at Newcastle University

 - Freya Jarman-Ivens, now a lecturer at Liverpool University